taigereye/cs91r/README.md

 - RES construction incurs zero CO2 emissions.
 - Cost of replacing failed RES power plant is equal to cost of building new plant in current tech stage.

-Model version specific assumptions are noted below.
+NOTE: Model version specific assumptions are noted below.

 ### MDP v0